HfMT-ZM4/drawsocket.github.io/overview.md

 ## Storing the Sever State
 {: class="api_key"}

-The `drawsocket` object in Max accepts the `writecache` message,to write the current cached messages to a file on disk.
+The `drawsocket` object in Max accepts the `writecache` message, to write the current cached messages to a file on disk.

 The folder path is relative to the folder path of the patch in which the `drawsocket` object is in.